whc2001/ECE550PC6/README.md

 This is the provided register file reference design that is implemented with behavioral Verilog.
 No changes are made to this module.

-### clock_divider_half.v
+### clock_divider_quarter.v

-This is a simple quarter clock divider implemented with DFFE.
-The output clock is 1/2 of the input clock.
-This module is used to generate a 25MHz clock signal from the master 50MHz clock signal for the processor core and the regfile.
+This is a simple quarter clock divider implemented by chaining two DFFEs.
+The output clock is 1/4 of the input clock.
+This module is used to generate a 12.5MHz clock signal from the master 50MHz clock signal for the processor core and the regfile.

 ### reg_12bit.v